eljonny/TestCPP/README.md

- align with different build configurations and analysis profiles, including all build feature variations (with/without the Demo project, with/without the tests, and subsequently with/without stacktrace support via Boost.StackTrace, and finally Debug and Release).
+ align with different build configurations and analysis profiles, including all build feature variations (with/without the Demo project, with/without the tests, and subsequently with/without stacktrace support via Boost.Stacktrace, and finally Debug and Release).

 To get started, open the root project folder in Visual Studio 2022 and select the desired CMake Preset from the Build Configurations dropdown